pyeventsourcing/eventsourcing/README.md

 cassandra_datastore.setup_tables()
 ```

-The Cassandra application class is similar way to the application above.
+The Cassandra application class below is similar to the application classes above.
 Please note,
 it isn't necessary to pass the Cassandra datastore object into the Cassandra active
 record strategy.
 Investigate the ```CassandraSettings``` to learn how to configure
 away from default settings.